Designing AI Assist

 "I missed a line about prior treatment history.
 We had to restart the whole referral."

-Problem 3: The Referral Form Was a Dead End
+Challenge 3: The Referral Form Was a Dead End

 Unqualified referrals.
 Missing documents.
 Every field from scratch.

-Parents were submitting referrals without knowing if their child even qualified — flooding the referral staff with incomplete, unqualified submissions.
+Parents were submitting referrals without knowing if their child even qualified, flooding the referral staff with incomplete, unqualified submissions.
 There was no way to attach medical records.
 And every field was filled from scratch, even information already provided earlier.

 "I submitted the form and waited weeks, only to find out my daughter didn't even qualify for any open trials."